 If you want to whittle away your evening with cheap shopping and food chomping, don’t miss out on Temple Street Night Market.
 If you’ve ever been to a flea market, you’ll know what to expect at one of Hong Kong’s markets.
 (Maybe just a little wilder than what you’re used to.)

-The vendors at Temple Street Night Market sell everything from vintage electronics (even cassette tapes—remember those?) to a wide assortment of men’s clothing and accessories.
+The vendors at Temple Street Night Market sell everything from vintage electronics (even cassette tapes—remember those?) to a wide assortment of men’s clothing & accessories and souvenirs.
 (Just don’t be shocked by the sheer volume of knock-offs!)

 And, of course, besides the goods, Temple Street Night Market delights with its food.
 If you’re not already stuffed from plying through Hong Kong’s tastiest restaurants, grab a late-night snack at one of the open-air food stalls (dai pai dong) here.

-Randomly choosing street food at an Asian night market never ceases to be fun.
+Randomly choosing street food at an Asian night market is always fun.
 But for something a little “safer,” try the tasty fried oyster omelets here.
 Yum!

 Find your inner peace at Man Mo Temple

-One of the most beautiful temples in Hong Kong, Man Mo Temple holds a history that slips back into the mid-19th century.
+One of the most beautiful temples in Hong Kong, Man Mo Temple on Hollywood Road in Sheung Wan holds a history that slips back into the mid-19th century.
 The temple’s name derives from the two main deities worshipped here: “Man,” the God of Literature; and “Mo,” the God of War.

 Even if you’ve visited your fair share of temples in East Asia, Man Mo Temple is a little different.
 The cozy interior doesn’t showcase the same grandeur as others in the region or even Hong Kong itself.
 Ostentation is kept to a minimum, focusing the energy on the hanging coils of burning incense that depart a placid feeling upon the temple.